- IMSS has a good collection of security tips at: General Computing Security Tips and Tools web page.

 - Like many other universities, Caltech has been targeted recently by scammers who send email to Caltech users demanding that the recipient respond with username/password information, with a threat of account deletion if the recipient does not comply.
 We will never ask you for your password, and we strongly recommend against ever sending passwords in unencrypted email messages.

 - Can you tell the difference between a phisher scam email message and a legitimate one?
 Take this useful self-test from Sonicwall and see how you do.
 The answers come with explanations.

-If you are having problems connecting Caltech wireless/Internet, make sure that its not is blocked by IMSS.
+- If you are having problems connecting Caltech wireless/Internet, make sure that it's not blocked by IMSS.

 Please check Caltech policy on confidentiality of private information

 - Please check Caltech's copyright and Software Policy